maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ### Getting open source projects on board

-This NuGet marketplace will help in making open source sustainable, so it will need open souce producers to provide their packages here.
+This NuGet marketplace will help in making open source sustainable, so it will need open source producers to provide their packages here.
 I think many will do so, but there's an issue that comes to mind...

 How will consumers find this NuGet marketplace, and thus, these producers?